kempcarlos/ng2-basic-workshop/README.md

 https://angular.io/guide/attribute-directives#attribute-directives

+**WARNING**: You can apply many attribute directives to one host element.
+You can only apply one structural directive to a host element.

 #### 5.3 Input and output properties ( @Input and @Output )
 So far, you've focused mainly on binding to component members within template expressions and statements that appear on the right side of the binding declaration.
 A member in that position is a data binding source.